 Faculty

 All staff working directly with curriculum and/or children in a classroom setting are considered faculty.
 CSCE retains and employs teachers who hold appropriate California Teaching Credentials (CTC), permits, or other documents issued by the Commission on Teacher Credentialing (CTC).
-Other faculty includes Subject teachers and educational support team members who are trained in their field and may or may not hold a certificate establishing an expertise.
-It is part our commitment to have all faculty trained in Waldorf Education.
+Other faculty includes Subject coaches/teachers and educational support team members who are trained in their field and may or may not hold a certificate establishing an expertise.
+It is our commitment to have all faculty trained in Waldorf Education.
 Teachers hired without a Waldorf Teaching Certificate will participate in ongoing training in Waldorf Education, beginning when they are hired.
-A $2000 Experience Benefit for the Waldorf Certificate will be granted in a monthly stipend spread out over the course of the year.

 Staff

-CSCE will retain or employ other administrative staff to assist in managing the office environment as the need arises.
-In addition to providing “site” level services, our administrative staff also performs duties typically provided at the “County” level.
+CSCE will retain or employ other administrative staff to manage the office environment as the need arises.
+In addition to providing “site” level services, our administrative staff also performs duties typically provided at the “District” level.
 The following qualifications will be considered in recruiting administrative staff: high level of organizational skills, experience working in an office environment, experience with office systems equipment, the ability to work well under pressure, the ability to work well with children and families, support of the curriculum and philosophy of CSCE, and the possession of an appropriate license/certificate/degree when required.

-Other staff employed at CSCE include: Extended Day Program and Extended Day Instructors and Before-school personnel.

 FACILITIES & OPERATIONS